Roshan-6/Web-Application-Testing-and-Test-Automation-Project/README.md

 # Bug Finding and Bug Reporting
-In this task, I found out all the possible bugs in the web application and reported them using Jira tool.
-We provided the following details for each bug:
+In this task, I found out all the possible bugs in the web application.
+I have provided the following details for each bug:
 •	Bug Title
 •	Bug Priority
 •	Bug Severity
 Some of the bugs we found are:
-#HOMEPAGE
+# HOMEPAGE
 •	In header section, Basketball ,Cricket and Cybersport spelling is wrong.
 o	Priority: Low
 o	Severity: Low